IAm-Ky229/CPRE185/README.md

 ###### Lab 5
 Use the speed of gravity to determine how far a controller falls after a certain period of time.
 Compensate for air resistance to obtain a more accurate fall distance.

+###### Lab 6
+Use the gyroscope sensors to determine how far the DS4 controller was turned right and left.
+Print out a user-friendly graph on the screen that shows how far "tilted" the controller is.